On the concentration of subgaussian vectors and positive quadratic forms in Hilbert spaces: Introduction

 The concentration of random vectors and their sums in infinite-dimensional spaces is a central topic in modern probability.
 Tail estimates for these vectors are generally derived by controlling either the moments of their norms or the suprema of their weak moments over all dual evaluations, see \citet{LedouxTalagrand1991}, \citet{Pinelis1994}, \citet{Yurinsky1995}, \citet{Bousquet2002} and \citet{MaurerPontil2021}.
 Arguably, these assumptions are suboptimal in cases where the weak moments are relatively small along ``most'' (e.g.\ in all but finitely many) dimensions of the space.
 This may lead to imprecise bounds---especially when considering random vectors under linear transformations which are ``compatible'' with the structure of the weak moments.
 Consequently, the purpose of these notes is to investigate the concentration of unbounded random vectors with sufficiently fast decaying weak subgaussian variance proxies measured in terms of a trace class operator \citep{Fukuda1990,Antonini1997}.
 We give a bound on the moment generating function which can be interpreted as a quantitative version of the well-known \emph{Fernique theorem}.
 Our notes complement and sharpen a bound obtained for a special case of recent results by \citet{ChenYang2021}, who prove versions of the more general so-called \emph{Hanson-Wright} inequality under similar assumptions.
 Specifically, we discuss a generalisation of the following classical result for finite-dimensional Gaussian vectors.

-\begin{proposition}[\citealt{LaurentMassart2000}, Lemma 1 \footnote{The original result is formulated for the case that $\Cov[X]$ is diagonal, the general case follows by the rotational invariance of all terms involved in the bound.}] Let $\xi$ be a centered Gaussian vector in $\R^d$ with covariance matrix $\Cov[X]$.
+\begin{proposition}[\citealt{LaurentMassart2000}, Lemma 1 \footnote{The original result is formulated for the case that $\Cov[X]$ is diagonal, the general case follows by the rotational invariance of all terms involved in the bound.}] Let $X$ be a centered Gaussian vector in the Euclidean space $\R^d$ with covariance matrix $\Cov[X]$.
 Then we have

 In particular, this implies the tail bound

 \end{proposition}

 These notes are organised as follows: we introduce subgaussianity in Hilbert spaces in \Cref{sec:main} and present the resulting concentration of the norm of random vectors and corresponding positive quadratic forms.
 In \Cref{sec:sums}, we discuss Hoeffding-type bounds for sums of subgaussian vectors resulting from these considerations.
 We extend our results to quadratic forms induced by random operators in \Cref{sec:random}.
 Related work is discussed in \Cref{sec:related_work} and applications of our theory in the context of regularised statistical inverse problems are given in \Cref{sec:inverse}.